 There are more than 100 types of HPV, and many are totally harmless and go away on their own.
 But 13 types of HPV can lead to cervical cancer, and 1 of these types can also lead to cancer of the throat, anus, vulva, vagina, and penis.
 The types of HPV that can cause cancer are called high-risk HPV.
 (Other types of HPV can cause warts, like genital warts.
 These types are called low-risk HPV and do NOT lead to cancer.)

 Most people with HPV don’t know they have it, because there are usually no symptoms.

 Most of the time, your immune system naturally clears an HPV infection from your body within 2 years.
 But sometimes your immune system can’t fight off high-risk HPV, and the infection stays in your body.

 When high-risk HPV doesn’t go away, it can infect the cells of the cervix, mouth and throat, anus, penis, vulva, or vagina.
 HPV infections turn normal cells into abnormal cells — called precancerous cells.
 If you don’t remove these precancerous cells, they can keep growing and become cancer.
-The most common type of cancer caused by HPV is cervical cancer.
+The 2 most common types of cancer caused by HPV are cervical cancer and oral cancer.
 Other types of HPV-related cancers are way less common.

 Am I at risk for HPV-related cancers?

 HPV is a really common sexually transmitted infection — it’s easily passed from 1 person to another during sexual activity.
 So anybody who’s ever had sexual contact with another person (like, almost the entire adult population) is at risk for HPV and HPV-related cancers.